Sami Culture

 The Sami people have a strong and deep attachment to nature, which is evident in their way of life and culture.
 They have a unique relationship with the environment, rooted in their traditional livelihoods of hunting, fishing, and reindeer herding.

-Sami culture emphasizes a harmonious coexistence with nature, and they have developed a wealth of knowledge and skills to survive in the harsh Arctic climate.
-Today, the Sami people continue to preserve their cultural heritage while also promoting sustainable practices that protect the natural world they hold so dear.
+Sami culture emphasizes a harmonious coexistence with nature, and have developed a wealth of knowledge and skills to survive in the harsh Arctic climate.
+Today, the Sami people continue to preserve their cultural heritage while also promoting sustainable practices that protect the natural world, they hold so dear.

 The Sámi drum is a ceremonial instrument that holds significant cultural and spiritual importance for the Sámi people.